A category of noncrossing partitions: Introduction

 Section 2 is devoted to proving that composition of morphisms as given in Section 1 is well-defined and associative.
 In the language of Section 3, this depends on ``backward links'' of objects being flag complexes.

 In Section 3 we define \emph{cubical categories}.
-These describe general properties of the category $\cN\cP(n)$ which insure that the classifying space of the category is cubical.
-The local properties of category, as proven in detail in Section 2, are shown to imply that this cubical space is locally $CAT(0)$ and therefore a $K(\pi,1)$.
+These describe general properties of the category $\cN\cP(n)$ which insure that its classifying space $B\cN\cP(n)$ is (locally) cubical.
+The local properties of the category $\cN\cP(n)$, as proven in detail in Section 2, imply that the universal covering of $B\cN\cP(n)$ is $CAT(0)$ and therefore contractible.

-In Section 4 we compute the fundamental group of the classifying space $B\cN\cP(n)$ of the category $\cN\cP(n)$ and show that it is equal to the picture group defined in \cite{IOTW4}.
+In Section 4 we compute the fundamental group of $B\cN\cP(n)$ and show that it is equal to the picture group defined in \cite{IOTW4}, namely the picture group for $A_{n-1}$ with straight orientation.
+This group was first considered by Loday \cite{Loday} who called it the ``Stasheff group'' since its $K(\pi,1)$ is a quotient space of a Stasheff associahedron.
+However, \cite{IOTW4} has been revised and the results extended to picture groups of $A_n$ with any orientation.
+In \cite{IT22}, we use \cite{ST} to extend this result to all other Dynkin quivers and some extended Dynkin diagrams.

-In Section 5 we use cluster categories to compare the category of noncrossing partitions in this paper with the one given by Hubery and Krause in \cite{HK} which we will call $\cH\cK$.
-Basically the statement is that there is a category of cluster categories and a contravariant functor from that category to $\cH\cK$.
+In Section 5, {we recall the definition of the cluster category of any finite dimension hereditary algebra.
+We also recall the definition of the cluster morphism category of an hereditary algebra.
+We use this to} compare the category of noncrossing partitions in this paper with the category of noncrossing partitions given by Hubery and Krause in \cite{HK} which we will call $\cH\cK$.
+Basically the statement is that there is a category {whose objects are all} cluster categories and a contravariant functor from that category to $\cH\cK$.
 The root system of the quiver $A_{n-1}$ with straight orientation gives an object in $\cH\cK$.
-Our category $\cN\cP(n)$ is equivalent to a full subcategory of the comma category over this single object.
+Our category $\cN\cP(n)$ is equivalent to a full subcategory of the comma category over this single object of $\cH\cK$.